-In April 2012, the Company entered into a property option agreement with Merrex, wherein the Company has been granted the option to acquire Merrex's 25% interest in 16 mineral claims in Duverny Township, Quebec, forming part of the Fontana Gold Project.
+In April 2012, the Company entered into a property option agreement with Merrex, wherein the Company was granted an option to acquire Merrex's 25% interest in 16 mineral claims in Duverny Township, Quebec, forming part of the Fontana Gold Project.
 The claims are subject to a 15% NPI in favour of Globex.
-In order to exercise the option, the Company has paid to Merrex a total of \$300,000 as at February 28, 2014 and was required to make the final payment of \$200,000 on or before April 16, 2013 (not paid) to complete the acquisition.
+In order to exercise the option, the Company paid to Merrex a total of \$300,000 as at February 28, 2014 and was required to make the final payment of \$200,000 on or before April 16, 2013 (not paid) to complete the acquisition.